Remarks on the method of modulus of continuity and the modified dissipative porous media equation: Introduction

-Let us explain the motivation behind the kernels introduced before Proposition 1.4.
-We derive a relation between u and $\theta$ of PM (1) following the method in [\textbf{3}]; for its generalization, see Lemma 4.6 in the Appendix A. As a vector identity we have -curl (curl u) + $\nabla$ div u = $\triangle$u which is reduced to -curl(curl u) = $\triangle$u by divergence free property.
+Let us now derive a relation between u and $\theta$ of PM (1) following the method in [\textbf{3}]; for its generalization, see Lemma A.6 in the Appendix A. We have -curl (curl u) + $\nabla$ div u = $\triangle$u which is reduced to -curl(curl u) = $\triangle$u by divergence free property.
 Hence, we obtain

 Taking the inverse of the Laplacian,

 from which standard Integration By Parts (IBP) gives